Ian Waite: Strictly Come Dancing

 Waite has also appeared in three Strictly Come Dancing tours, reprising his partnerships with Zoë Ball in 2008, and with Jodie Kidd in 2009.
 In the 2010 tour Ian Waite appeared with Natalie Lowe in a showdance.
 In the 2011 tour he took on the role of the choreographer for all the Pro and Pro/Celeb group dances.
 He has also appeared in Strictly Come Dancing Christmas specials, with his best performances being runner-up with Denise Lewis in 2004 and Zoë Ball in 2006.

+Dancing with the Stars

+In 2023, Waite joined the cast of the twentieth season of the Australian franchise of Dancing with the Stars.
+Waite and his celebrity partner Virginia Gay consistently scored the highest score of the week, and achieved a perfect 40 with their foxtrot on the second night of the semi finals, but did not receive enough votes for their freestyle routine from the studio audience to win the final.

 Dance tours and other professional engagements

-In August 2021, Waite announced he would be teaching at Donahey's Dancing with The Stars Weekends in 2022.
+In September 2024, Waite announced he would be teaching & performing at Donahey's Dancing with The Stars Weekends in 2025.

 In August 2017, Waite & Oti Mabuse announced a 60 date 2018 UK Tour An Audience With.

 Personal life

 In the first episode of It Takes Two in 2017, it was announced that Waite had married his boyfriend Drew Merriman earlier that year on 22 July.